civol/HDLRuby/README.md

 # To do

- * Test the compatibility of the HDLRuby framework with the Microsoft Windows environments.
- * Add the generation of VHDL and Verilog code for the time behaviors.
- * Provide targets for the `Reconf` library.
- * Add a standard wave output for the simulator.
  * Find and fix the (maybe) terrifying number of bugs.
  * Add a GUI (any volunteer to do it?).